How do I homeschool my eclectic high schooler?

 Math-U-See.
 This curriculum has been popular with homeschoolers for years.
 Mr. Demme teaches students why and not just how when it comes to solving math problems.
 Video and online resources are available as well as physical workbooks.

 Teaching Textbooks.
 Teaching Textbooks is another option for self-directed math study during the high school years.
 The online subscription service programs include Pre-algebra, Algebra I & II, Geometry, and Pre-calculus.
-You can sign up for a free trial and they even offer a large family discount plan!
+You can sign up for a free trial; they even offer a large family discount plan!

 High School Curriculum Resources for Science